jgh9094/SelectionSchemesDiagnostics/diagnostics-ideas.md

   - Ecology Diagnostic - Contradictory K Values
     - Purpose:
       - If any individual organism can only be selected for one of the K values, how many distinct niches can be filled at any point in time?
     - Literature:
       - STILL LOOKING ._.
     - ORG Structure:
+      - Organisms are length-K vectors of doubles.
       - K internal values (vector of k values)
         - [v1, v2, ..., vk]
       - Mutations can increase or decrease a specific k value
-      - No instructions required, since org is essentially a bit string
     - Problem:
-      - fitness(org, K) = vk- max(vi), where vi is all other traits and i != k
+      - Fitness contribution for each trait: fitness(org, K) = vk- max(vi)
+        - where vi is all other traits and i != k
-      - What if vk is the max?
     - Analysis:
       - Solution count
       - Phenotypic diversity